-• The BOK Educational Fulfillment Committee was formed in 2007.
-Composed of representatives of ten widely varying institutions, this committee investigated the

-The BOK Experiential Fulfillment Committee was formed in early 2009 to address those BOK2 outcomes requiring pre-licensure experience.
+- The BOK Educational Fulfillment Committee was formed in 2007.
+Composed of representatives of ten widely varying institutions, this committee investigated the incorporation of the 24 BOK2 outcomes into civil engineering curricula. - The BOK Experiential Fulfillment Committee was formed in early 2009 to address those BOK2 outcomes requiring pre-licensure experience.
 The committee was charged with developing early-career experience guidelines for engineer interns, supervisors, and mentors.

 In the course of their work, both of these committees identified a need for further refinement of BOK2.
-For example, the Experiential Fulfillment Committee suggested additional emphasis on quality management and public safety.16
+For example, the Experiential Fulfillment Committee suggested additional emphasis on quality management and public safety.21